Universality and the circular law for sparse random matrices: Introduction

 \subsection{Paper outline}

 Recall that the sparseness is determined by $\rho:= n^{-1+\alpha}$.
-In the remaining sections, we will follow the approach used in \cite{TVuK2008} to prove a universality principle for sparse random matrices when $\alpha > 0$.
-In Section~\ref{S:MainPf}, we outline the main steps of the proof, highlighting a general result about convergence of ESDs from \cite{TVuK2008} that essentially reduces the question of convergences of ESDs to a question of convergence of the determinants of the corresponding matrices (one of which is sparse, and the other of which is not).
-Section~\ref{S:PropPf} gives a proof of a sparse version of the necessary result on convergence of determinants based on a least singular value bound for sparse matrices in \cite{TVu2008} and two lemmas, which are proved in Sections~\ref{S:LemHdimPf} and \ref{S:LemLdimPf}, respectively.
-In Section~\ref{S:LemLdimPf}, we make use of a result of Chatterjee \cite{Chatterjee2008} which requires adapting Krishnapur's ideas in \cite[Appendix~C]{TVuK2008} to a sparse context (\cite[Appendix~C]{TVuK2008} is dedicated to proving a universality principle for non-sparse random matrices where the entries are not necessarily iid).
+In the remaining sections, we will follow the approach used in \cite {TVuK2008} to prove a universality principle for sparse random matrices when $\alpha > 0$.
+In Section~\ref{SMainPf},\vadjust{\goodbreak} we outline the main steps of the proof, highlighting a general result about convergence of ESDs from \cite{TVuK2008} that essentially reduces the question of convergences of ESDs to a question of convergence of the determinants of the corresponding matrices (one of which is sparse, and the other of which is not).
+Section~\ref{SPropPf} gives a proof of a sparse version of the necessary result on convergence of determinants based on a least singular value bound for sparse matrices in~\cite{TVu2008} and two lemmas, which are proved in Sections~\ref{SLemHdimPf} and~\ref{SLemLdimPf}, respectively.
+In Section~\ref{SLemLdimPf}, we make use of a complex version of a result of Chatterjee~\cite{Chatterjee2008} (namely, Theorem~\ref{ComplexChat2008Thm}) which requires adapting Krishnapur's ideas in~\cite{TVuK2008}, Appendix C, to a sparse context (\cite{TVuK2008}, Appendix C, is dedicated to proving a universality principle for nonsparse random matrices where the entries are not necessarily i.i.d.).